DevOps is the modern approach in

 Is DevOps a title (designation or role), a team, a practice or something else?

 DevOps is the set of practices and mindset for modern software delivery.
 It provides highlevel guidelines on automation, continuous improvements, and increasing the end to end value in software development lifecycle.
+It is not a role in the sense that having a DevOps Engineering with bad practices would not bring any value.

 What is SRE (Site Reliability Engineering)?
 How is it different from DevOps?

 SRE is a term coined by Google.
 SRE is one of the way to implement DevOps and can be understood as a concrete set of practices based on abstraction defined by DevOps.
 SRE has terms like Toil, SLIs, SLOs, SLAs, etc which all serve a purpose to improve overall system value.
+SRE could be a role, a person who implements Site Reliability Engineering practices.

 Books To Look Into